mahircce/Paperly/README.md

 ## 📂 Project Structure

-- **Home Page**: Access newspaper websites, e-papers, and submission emails.
+- **Home Page**: Access newspaper websites, e-papers and submission emails.
 - **Event Page**: Get writing opportunities and advertisements from newspapers.
 - **Contact Page**: Contact the developers for queries or suggestions.